 For starters, remember the two drains that we talked about above?
 Let’s now talk about the other drain.

 This is something that is unique to the 3-piece clamping shower drain.
 These types of drains are typically used with traditional water-in/water-out shower systems where the liner is underneath the mortar bed.

 The issue here is that if the weep holes are clogged they won’t let the water below the marble tile to drain.
 So, what happens is you get a big dark spot around the drain that doesn’t go away.

 When building the shower, it’s important to always make sure the weep holes work really well before the tile is installed.

-Side note: It is possible to combine the bonded waterproof membrane shower with a 3-piece clamping drain.
+Side note: It is possible to combine the sealed shower system with a 3-piece clamping drain.
 Us tile setters call this the “divot” system.
 But I’m not going to get into the divot system in this post.

 Water likes to sit in low spots.
 I don’t think this is news to anyone.